ndb796/Python-Competitive-Programming-Team-Notes/README.md

 ### Geometry

-* Number of intersection points of two lines in one dimension
+* Number of intersection points of two lines in 1 dimension
 * CCW
 * Convex Hull
 * Polygon